 Post-residency physician fellows must meet the following criteria:

 Fellowship applicants submit applications through the Electronic Residency Application Service (ERAS).
-The ERAS post office accepts applications annually, November 15 - May 31.
-Of note, the specialty of palliative care does not participate in the match process.
-Applications will be accepted through ERAS starting on November 15, 2014, for fellowship starting July 2016.
-If all fellowship slots are not filled when the ERAS post office closes on May 31, an application may be submitted outside of ERAS.
-Applicants are considered in a rolling admissions process.
-Historically, we have filled all of our fellowship slots at least one year before the start of the fellowship.
+Of note, the specialty of palliative care participates in the match process.
+Applications will be accepted through ERAS starting on July 15, 2015, for fellowship starting July 2016.
 Please contact us directly if you have any questions about the application process.

 All completed applications will include:

 - A personal statement (a statement of the applicant's interest in and commitment to an academic career in palliative care)

 - At least three letters of support, one of which should be from the applicant's department head, program director, or division chief